Here are a few tips to help you with how you can structure your sales call template.

 This next tip is optional as well and it is to have a different sales call template for the different buyer personas that you sell to.
-The reason for this potential path is that your pitch and questions could change when you change from talking wit one buyer persona and shift to another.
+The reason for this potential path is that your pitch and questions could change when you change from talking with one buyer persona and shift to another.

 For example, you may sell be able to sell your product to both a Director of Finance and a Director of Operations.
-Even though your product will do the same thing for these two departments and buyers, it may offer different benefits and solve different problems for the different buyers.
+Even though your product will do the same thing for these two departments and buyers, it may offer different benefits and solve different problems for different buyers.

 Have a couple of options for an elevator pitch.

 Your sales call template should include some notes of what you can say as an elevator pitch.
-This could be one or two sentences that share how you can help the buyer that your are talking to.
+This could be one or two sentences that share how you can help the buyer that you are talking to.